 Download the 198-page Medium White Book (as opposed to a Little White Book that accompanies a deck) for free.
 Yep.
-This is a free tarot book download.
+This is a free digital tarot book download.

 Bear in mind there are two versions, one keyed to the First Edition black and white deck and one keyed to the Vitruvian Edition sepia-toned deck.
 Make sure you’re downloading the one you want.